‘General Hospital’ Spoilers Hint That Michael & Sasha May Not Survive The Wiley Reveal

 — General Hospital (@GeneralHospital) February 14, 2020

-On the same day that Sasha considers what to do, spoilers also tease that Willow will shock Michael with something.
-According to the soap site, these scenarios happen on the exact same day.
+Around the time that Sasha considers what to do, spoilers also tease that Willow will shock Michael with something.
+According to the soap site, these scenarios happen on the same day.

 As previously indicated by The Inquisitr, Willow will be saying goodbye to Wiley this week, but that is because Lucas will inform her that he and Brad are moving to Portland with their son.
-However, things will soon take a drastic change when she finds out that Wiley is not the baby she gave birth to.
+However, things will soon take a drastic turn when she finds out that Wiley is not the baby she had.
 She will be forced to mourn her real child that she never got to say goodbye to.

 It has been rumored that Willow and Michael will be paired up after the big reveal.
 That has not been confirmed just yet, but a few hints seem to be leading up to that.
-That will certainly not go over well with “Chillow” fans.
+However, it will certainly not go over well with “Chillow” fans.
 Many people are huge supporters of Willow and Chase.
-They have been going strong, just as Michael and Sasha has been, but this baby swap reveal may cause some chaos for these two General Hospital couples.
+They have been going strong, just as Michael and Sasha have been, but this baby swap reveal may cause some chaos for these two General Hospital couples.